mysteryjeans/doorstep-demo/README.md

 $ python manage.py runserver
 ```

-* Go to http://localhost:8000/admin and login using following credentials.
+Go to http://localhost:8000/admin and login using these credentials user: "mysteryjeans" - password: "password"
-  - user: "mysteryjeans"
-  - password: "password"

 **This repo is following master branch on [Doorsale](http://github.com/mysteryjeans/doorsale), so you should pull changes frequently to keep things synchronized and running smoothly.**